Difficulty

 Caulk is available in hand-held squeezable tubes or rigid plastic cylinders that require a caulk gun to push out the material.
 A squeeze tube is recommended for small projects.

 - Some squeeze tubes may have a seal under the nozzle cap.
 Make sure to puncture the seal before use.
 Follow the instructions on the tube and carefully cut the nozzle using scissors or a utility knife with a sharp blade.
-Most caulk guns have a built-in nozzle cutter and seal puncher.
+Most caulk guns also have a built-in nozzle cutter and seal puncher.

 - A line of caulk is called a “bead” and the width of bead is determined by where the nozzle is cut.
 To create a narrow bead, cut the nozzle close to its tip.
 For a wider bead, trim off more of the nozzle.